unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ### 5.6 <a name="Element_name" href="#Element_name">Element: name</a>

-A single name given to the layout by the platform.
+A single name given to the layout.

 **Syntax**